joaonc/pytest-params/docs/publish.md

     username = __token__
     password = pypi-AhEIc...ktllA
   ```
-  Note that using username/password in Pypi has been disabled.
+  Note that using username/password has been disabled in Pypi.
 Need to use token.
 * GitHub CLI
   This project uses [GitHub CLI](https://cli.github.com/) ([docs](https://cli.github.com/manual/))
   in the release process.